Ficus montana (Oak Leaf Fig) Indoor Care, Propagation, Common Problems and Remedies

 To avoid either overwatering or underwatering, do not water Ficus montana on a schedule, as both can be detrimental to its growth.

-Water Ficus montana liberally in spring and summer until water comes out through the drainage holes and allow the top 2-3 inches of soil to dry out between waterings.
-Keep the soil moderately moist and avoid soggy soil to prevent yellowing and rotting.
+Water Oak Leaf Fig liberally in spring and summer until water comes out through the drainage holes.
+Allow the top 2-3 inches of soil to dry out between waterings.
+Keep the soil moderately moist and avoid soggy soil to prevent rotting, drooping, yellowing and leaf drop.

 Decrease watering in fall and winter to maintain the soil barely moist as growth is minimal at this time.
-Do not let the soil dry out completely to avoid wilting and leaf drop.
+Do not let the soil dry out completely for too long to avoid wilting, drooping, yellowing and leaf fall.

-Use water that is at room temperature as cold water can shock the plant resulting in reduced growth and leaf drop.
+Use room temperature water as cold water can shock the plant resulting in reduced growth and leaf loss.
+Only water with chlorine-free water like rain water or filtered water to avoid leaf spots and browning of leaf edges.

-Ensure that the pot has a drainage hole and the soil is well-draining to prevent it from getting soggy as it may result in leaf drop, root-rot and death of the plant.
+Ensure that the pot has a drainage hole and the soil is well-draining to prevent sogginess as it can result in root-rot and death of the plant.

 Light Requirements